 If someone with lots of followers posts about you, you could privately message them saying something like:

 “Hey @coffeefan, thanks so much for posting about us on Instagram!
 We really appreciate you taking the time to spread the word.
 There’s a free cup of coffee waiting for you the next time you drop by, just tell one of our baristas your Ingram handle and it’s yours 🙂 We look forward to seeing you soon!”

 There’s often something quite ephemeral about a lot of the people you will be marketing to.
 It’s great when someone pops into your store to buy a coffee as a result of your marketing efforts, and even better when they enjoy their experience so much that they post on social media, recommend a friend and so on.

 Let’s say that for every 1000 people your marketing reaches, ten of them come into your store.
-Of that ten, how many are going to come back only once or twice?
+Of those ten, how many are going to come back only once or twice?
 How many are going to come in every couple of months or “when they’re in the area”?

 On the other hand, how many of them are going to make a b-line to your store at every opportunity they get?
 How many are going to rock up before work every morning and order a latte and a croissant?
 How many are going to pop in each afternoon to work on their novel/electronica album whilst sipping a Latte or three?

 What we’re driving at is customer loyalty.
 It should be the main aim of your marketing efforts.
 Yes, it’s great, and important, to drive footfall through the door, but the real holy grail of coffee shop marketing is to foster a dedicated following of loyal customers who will come back time and again, and wax lyrical about your brand to everyone who will listen.

 Here are the secret ingredients to creating customer loyalty to your coffee shop (shhh, don’t tell anyone):